NShan9297/School_District_Analysis/README.md

 # **School Summary** #
 **How is the school summary affected?**

-The scool summary for this data set was affected tremendouly when broken down to a school level and based on grade.
-Overall, we still do not see a major shift one way or the other for the overall data.
-As no data was removed for any other school and the metrics did not call for percentages to be obtained at a grade level all that is displayed is a "NaN" for THS
+The school summary for this data set was affected tremendouly when broken down to a school level and presumably based on per grade percentages.
+Overall, we still do not see a major shift one way or the other for the overall data after THS is removed.
+As no data was removed for any other school and the metrics did not call for percentages to be obtained at a grade level, all that is displayed is a "NaN" for THS 9th graders.
+I would expect that the reading average at the ninth grade level would increase due to the way the THS grades were impacted.
--

 # **Removal of 9th Graders at THS** #
+THS saw the greatest and most tangible effects of the ninth grade data being removed from the data set

 # **Removal of 9th Graders Overall Impact** #